reichlab/flu-metrocast/README.md

 ### Prediction targets
 From November through May, participating teams will submit weekly probabilistic (quantile) forecasts of the percentage of ED visits due to influenza.

-The Hub will primarily collect forecasts at the city-, county-, or metro-level (typically corresponding to HSAs) and, for validation, will also collect predictions for the corresponding state-level forecasts.
+The Hub will primarily collect forecasts at the city-, county-, region-, or metro-level (typically corresponding to HSAs) and, for validation, will also collect predictions for the corresponding state-level forecasts.

 ---